skggm/skggm/_pages/skggm-writeup.md

 </small></i></center>
 </div>
 <br>
 An example is shown in Figure 1.
-The `QuicGraphLassoCV` estimates are much sparser than the empirical covariance $$\Sigma_{\mathrm{S}}$$, but contain a superset of the true precision support.
+The `QuicGraphLassoCV` estimates are much sparser than the empirical precision, but contain a superset of the true precision support.
 As the dimension of the samples `n_features` grows, we find that this model selection method tends to bias toward more non-zero coefficients.
 Further, the coefficient values on the true support are not particularly accurate.

 In this trial of this example, the Frobenius scoring function performed better than log-likelihood and KL-divergence, however, this does not reflect how they might compare different data and larger dimensions.